Skip to content

 The brute-force scan in search_similar is also fine for small-to-medium memory stores but would need an index (HNSW or similar) if the embedding count grew into the tens of thousands.

-Plugin systemSkills + extensions + plugin SDKDual-format skills + plugin SDK (6 languages)
+Plugin systemDual-format skills + plugin SDK (6 languages)